thefilesareinthecomputer/agent-zero/README.md

 # Agent Zero

 #### Save $ on AI and keep your knowledge base local.
-- 🤖agent-zero: a free, on-device LangGraph agent (Ollama + Gemma 4) with web UI, obsidian knowledge base read/write/RAG, and long-term conversation memory.
+- 🤖 agent-zero: a free, on-device LangGraph agent (Ollama + Gemma 4) with web UI, obsidian knowledge base read/write/RAG, and long-term conversation memory.
-- 🔌Designed to partner with CLAUDE Code - agent-zero assembles project context from your knowledge base into documentation and config files for Claude Code, saving on token / usage limits for project scaffolding
+- 👨🏻‍💻 100% local - Agent Zero runs locally - no cloud, no subscriptions, no data leaving your machine
-- 👨🏻‍💻100% local - Agent Zero runs locally - no cloud, no subscriptions, no data leaving your machine
+- 💻 Web UI - chatbot app with live context window tracking
-- 💻Web UI - chatbot app with live context window tracking
+- 🗣️ Voice chat - wake word detection, Whisper STT, macOS TTS - discuss a project idea with the agent while your hands are busy and turn rough ideas into clean documentation without touching your computer
-- 🗣️Voice chat - wake word detection, Whisper STT, macOS TTS - discuss a project idea with the agent while your hands are busy and turn rough ideas into clean documentation without touching your computer
+- 🔀 Multi-model - 4B for chat, 26B for writing, 70B+ for reasoning, swap with a dropdown
-- 🔀Multi-model - 4B for chat, 26B for writing, 70B+ for reasoning, swap with a dropdown
+- 📚 Three-step KB retrieval - semantic search, heading trees with token costs, the agent loads only what it needs and manages its context window with a live token budget
-- 📚Three-step KB retrieval - semantic search, heading trees with token costs, the agent loads only what it needs and manages its context window with a live token budget
+- 📸 Snapshot capture - say “snapshot” or “save that” to save the agent's last response as a knowledge base file
-- 📸Snapshot capture - say “snapshot” or “save that” to save the agent's last response as a knowledge base file
+- 🧠 Multi-layered memory - deduplication, contradiction detection, LLM-based novelty filtering for recall
-- 🧠Multi-layered memory - deduplication, contradiction detection, LLM-based novelty filtering for recall
+- 📓 Obsidian-compatible knowledge base the agent reads and writes, plus a sidecar read-only "canon" knowledge folder
-- 📓Obsidian-compatible knowledge base the agent reads and writes, plus a sidecar read-only "canon" knowledge folder
+- 🔐 REST API with bearer token auth
-- 🔐REST API with bearer token auth
+- 🔌 Designed to partner with CLAUDE Code - agent-zero assembles project context from your knowledge base into documentation and config files for Claude Code, saving on token / usage limits for project scaffolding

 ![Agent Zero Web UI](static_assets/agent-zero-screenshot.png)